How The Chip In Your Credit Card Works To Combat Fraud

 Can chip cards still be compromised?

 On October 1, 2015, liability for counterfeit credit card fraud shifted from consumers to merchants, provided the fraudulent transaction was the result of a consumer being unable to use their chip card at the point of sale due to an outdated machine.
-Because of this, 2015 was the year chip cards in the U.S. started to really take off, given the new incentive merchants then had to update their readers.
+Because of this, as previously mentioned, 2015 was the year chip cards in the U.S. took off, given the new incentive merchants then had to update their readers.

 This said, the switch to chip-enabled machines also meant thieves needed to adapt, and though it's still not as prevalent a scam as skimmers, card shimmers do exist today.
 Card shimmers are basically chip readers, and thieves hide them inside of legitimate card readers, so when your card is inserted, it reads the chip and captures the data, just like a card skimmer.
 It's not possible to clone a chip card; however, thieves can transfer the information onto a magstripe.
 Shimming is more difficult to pull off, and as the FBI said, it's a lot less common.